While Brad Pitt and friends filmed Moneyball, Paul DePodesta roamed America, far from his computer and his famous past.

 The Braves, who trusted scouts such as Paul Snyder and Roy Clark, drafted a large number of high school players who became stars, among them Chipper Jones, Tom Glavine, Ron Gant, Ryan Klesko, and, more recently, Brian McCann, Freddie Freeman and Jason Heyward.

-Another scout who had the knack for reading high school players was Logan White, a former West Coast Scouting Supervisor for the Padres who oversaw drafts for the Dodgers starting in 2003 Moneyball aided him, White said many years ago, by encouraging other clubs to draft college players and leaving him a wider choice of prep players, among them future Dodgers stars such as Matt Kemp, Clayton Kershaw, Chad Billingsley and Jonathan Broxton.
+Another scout who had the knack for reading high school players was Logan White, a former West Coast Scouting Supervisor for the Padres who oversaw drafts for the Dodgers starting in 2003.
+Moneyball aided him, White told me for a story many years ago, by encouraging other clubs to draft college players and leaving him a wider choice of prep players, among them future Dodgers stars such as Matt Kemp, Clayton Kershaw, Chad Billingsley and Jonathan Broxton.

 DePodesta, a former baseball and football player for Harvard, caught the scouting bug long before Beane hired him in 1999.
 One of his favorite gigs was the advance scouting job he worked, studying big league players for the Indians in 1997 and 1998.